veekooFIN/GigatronTTL/old/README.md

 ---------------------------------------------------------------------------------------------------------------

 Most generic fractal code uses floating point math and is very accurate.
 For example this follows pretty much the code used in wikipedia.
-You get big picture size and can zoom in a lot.
+You can get big picture size and can zoom in a lot.

-All in one fractal programs fpfract2 and ascfract use floating point math.
+These all in one fractal programs fpfract2 and ascfract both use floating point math.

-Ascii fractals for fast test and there is also random dot fractals.
+Ascii fractals for fast test and benchmarking.
+Fpfract is the same but with graphics.

+Other way to use fractals is to draw them with random dot.
+Kind of "screen saver".

 ---------------------------------------------------------------------------------------------------------------